ctoth/cacophony/README.md

 ## Detailed API Documentation

-For a complete overview of all functionalities, classes, and methods, please refer to our [detailed documentation](https://[your-username].github.io/[your-repo-name]/).
+For a complete overview of all functionality, classes, and methods, please refer to our [detailed documentation](https://cacophony.js.org).

 ## Additional Highlights